How We Identify Fabric Composition

 • Understand how a fabric may behave during sewing and wear

 Clear communication also helps ensure fabrics that cannot be reused are sorted responsibly for recycling, supporting a more circular textile system.
+Many of the fabrics we assess arrive through donations from makers, sewers and textile crafters.
+If you have materials you no longer need, find out how to donate fabric and sewing supplies.

 Our Commitment to Transparency